It’s Getting Cold – 5 Winter Wines to Warm You Up

 Vickery Watervale offers a beautiful 2021 Riesling for all lovers of classic Australian Riesling.
 This bottle is bright and zesty, with balanced natural acid, full ripeness, and flavours of fresh fruit and lemon curd.
 When it comes to spicy food, pairing a dish with Riesling has long been a sommelier’s first choice.
 So, this winter, try pairing this wine with a spicy Thai curry or a heat-packed Indian dish.
 The balance of acidity with a hint of sweetness harmonising with spicy foods offers a delightful pairing.

 If you enjoy a bold red wine like Cabernet Sauvignon on a crisp night, then you’re sure to enjoy Malbec.
 The intense fruit notes, silky tannins, and hints of chocolate makes this red a perfect winter friend.

 For a classic looking Malbec, try Little Giant.
 The dark berry aromas are complemented by floral hints and subtle sweet tobacco.
 With a palate of juicy black fruits, a touch of oak, and soft tannins, this Malbec pairs perfectly with barbecued meats.
 Try it this winter with marinated, grilled flank steak, red onions, and roasted vegetables.
 For a vegetarian option, be sure to try portobello mushrooms as a substitute for meat.

+And there you have it – the best wines for winter.
 If you loved any of these wine recommendations, be sure to stock up for next winter.
 Some of these precious bottles can be, and may benefit from being, cellared.

 - While drinking well in its youth, carefully cellaring Xanadu’s Margaret River Chardonnay will certainly be rewarded.